These Vegan Pumpkin Cookies are chewy, soft pumpkin spice-flavored cookies topped with delicious sweet glazing, perfect for celebrating Fall.

 At this stage, feel free to stir in 1/3 cup of your favorite vegan dark chocolate chips to make vegan pumpkin chocolate chip cookies.

-Remove the dough from the below, wrap it in plastic wrap and chill for 30 minutes to overnight.
+Remove the dough from the bowl, form a large ball, and wrap it in plastic wrap before chilling it for any time between 30 minutes and overnight.
+The longer, the tastier.

 This step gives time to the spices to flavor the dough, and the cookie texture will be better as cold control the spread of the cookies on the baking sheet.

 Preheat the oven to 350°F (180°C).
-Line two baking sheets with parchment paper and slightly grease the paper with olive oil.
+Line two baking sheets with parchment paper and lightly grease the paper with olive oil.

 Scoop about two tablespoons of cookie dough, roll into a ball between your hands, and place on the baking sheet.